-Cloaking is available whilst visitors are within the Museum interior and belongings must be collected prior to departing the building.
+Cloaking is available to visitors within the Museum interior, and belongings must be collected prior to departing the building.
 Visitors are reminded that placing items in the cloaking area is at their own risk and the South Australian Museum assumes no responsibility for items.

 Visitors can also bring prams and utility carts to the Museum (please be mindful of other visitors).
 We also have dedicated parking in the North Foyer to the left of the stairs.
 Please ensure you collect your pram before your departure.

 If you experience difficulty communicating with staff due to social distancing barriers, please advise and we will move to an alternate position for communication whilst still maintain social distancing requirements.

 Learn more about access and inclusion at the Museum here.

 Is the South Australian Museum open?

 In line with the South Australian Government’s Roadmap for easing COVID-19 restrictions, the South Australian Museum is now open.
 On your visit you will be able to experience the entire Museum – this includes the Shop, Café, and our temporary exhibitions Dogs: a story of our best friend and McMahon Collection.